Avenues-Creative-Computation/cs2-setup-assignment/README.md

 **:books: When you start a project or assignment for class you will use GitHib Classroom to clone a template repository that contains instructions and all of the files needed for the project.**

-To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository){:target="_blank"}.
+To learn more about cloning, read <a href="https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/" target="_blank">Cloning a Repository</a>.

 ### Committing and pushing
 **Committing** and **pushing** are how you can add the changes you made on your local machine to the remote repository in GitHub.
 That way your instructor and/or teammates can see your latest work when you’re ready to share it.
 You can make a commit when you have made changes to your project that you want to “checkpoint.”
 You can also add a helpful **commit message** to remind yourself or your teammates what work you did (e.g. “Added a README with information about our project”).